ubuntu/ubuntu-project-docs/docs/reference/exception-GrubUpdates.rst

 this correct?)

 -  An Archive Admin is required to do the initial review and accept and must not do this unless they have received training.
+This involves verifying that the package was built correctly in the appropriate special purpose archive that has the appropriate signing keys attached, been copied over to the archive unapproved queue, etc.

 -  Any SRU team member can release these packages but only when: